Driven to distraction: The Kardashian paradox

 Scott McArthur is a highly respected and international keynote speaker.
 A man of many talents, one of his most popular speeches is about The Kardashian Paradox.
-He helps organizations respond to employee attention spans which are disappearing as more as more channels of information make demands on our time.
+He helps organisations respond to employee attention spans which are disappearing as more as more channels of information make demands on our time.

 Across the board our collective attention span has decreased as the dominance of social media has increased dramatically.
 Running alongside this is an increased urgency to do more, faster and right now.